jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   ![*Virtulization Diagram*](https://upload.wikimedia.org/wikipedia/commons/thumb/0/06/Hyper-V.png/640px-Hyper-V.png "Virtulization Diagram")

-  By having the hypervisor intercepting system calls from the virtualized operating system this allows for multiple operating systems to co-exist one one computer unaware of each other.
+  By having the hypervisor intercepting system calls from the virtualized operating system this allows for multiple operating systems to co-exist on one computer unaware of each other.
 The way a hypervisor works is not unlike having a professional translator at a business meeting translating between two attendees.
 The hypervisor essentially creates two classes of operating systems.
 The "*host*" and potentially multiple "*guests*".
 The *"guest"* operating system thinks it has complete control of the hardware - but the virtualization software is only showing the guest system a small portion of all the total RAM, CPU, and disk space available.
 The hypervisor offers a *"pretend kernel"* to the guest virtualized system.
 In turn, the hypervisor translates the system commands to the kernel it has received and translates them to the host operating systems commands.

   For example if we are running an Ubuntu Desktop virtualized guest system on a Windows 10 host, the Linux desktop has no way of knowing how to issue a command to use the network card to request a website because Linux knows its own OS and kernel and Windows is a completely different kernel and operating system.
 The virtualization layer will do the translation for you -- allowing the *"host"* system to think that your guest virtualized operating system is nothing more than a native application, and allowing your guest virtualized operating system to think that it owns the entire set of hardware.